What Percentage of Dating Profiles Are Fake?

 If there’s one thing we know, it’s that fraud comes in many unsavory flavors.
 From purchases made with stolen credit cards to phishing schemes, fraudsters are always looking for new and novel approaches to scamming victims.

-Back in October, we did a deep dive into transactional fraud, sifting through Sift Science data to discover which U.S. states had the highest fraud rates, as well as creating a profile of the fraudiest person in America.
+Back in October, we did a deep dive into transactional fraud, sifting through Sift data to discover which U.S. states had the highest fraud rates, as well as creating a profile of the fraudiest person in America.
 Now, with Valentine’s Day approaching, we thought we’d focus on a different (but also painful) type of fraud: fake profiles on dating sites.

 The high cost of romance scams